Xenapte/MyBMLMods/StickyMaps/README.md

-# StickyAccess
+# StickyMaps

-A mod that lets you switch to the Sticky Ball added by BML, under Cheat Mode.
+A mod that changes every level to start with the sticky ball, and every wood/stone transformer to a sticky ball transformer.
 Requires the extra BML/BML+ mod "BallSticky" to be loaded.